patrickfrey/mewa/doc/intro.md

 ```

 #### Conclusion
 Control structures are implemented by constructing the control boolean types required.
-Boolean operators as the logical **AND** or the logical **OR** are constructed by wiring control boolean types together.
+Boolean operators as the logical **AND** or the logical **OR** are constructed by wiring control boolean types types with other types together.
 This has not been done in this example, but it is imaginable after constructing an **IF**.
 The construction of types with reduction rules does not stop here.
 Control structures are not entirely different animals.

 We have seen the whole variety of functions of the _typedb_ library now.
 The remaining functions not explained yet are convenient functions to set and get attributes of types.
 There is nothing substantial left to explain about the API though there is a lot more to talk about best practices and how to use this API.